Kumaradhara River

-It merges into Netravati at Uppinangadi in Dakshin Kannada at an elevation of 40 metres above mean sea level.
+It merges into Netravati at Uppinangadi in Dakshin Kannada at an elevation of 40 metres above the MSL.
 The total length of river is about 80 kilometres.

 The river passes through two major towns; Kukke Subrahmanya and Uppinangadi.

+Practise

 It is believed that pilgrims visiting the Kukke Subrahmanya Temple in Subrahmanya, must cross the Kumaradhara River, taking a holy bath in it before they go on to the temple to have Darśana.

+Hydel Project/s

 A 3 mega-watt Beedalli mini Hydel project has been built in the upstream of Mallalli waterfall.
 This causes safety concern about the tourists visiting the waterfalls.